symphonycms/symphonycms/README.markdown

 ## Overview

 Symphony is a `PHP` & `MySQL` based CMS that utilises `XML` and `XSLT` as its core technologies.
-This repository represents version "2.2 beta" and is considered _un_stable.
+This repository represents version "2.2 Release Candidate" and is considered _un_stable.

 Visit the forum at <http://symphony-cms.com/discuss/>